brianjosephwalters/rust-channels/README.md

 *  Since the Mutex is automatically given to you when you wake up, then you don't need to retrieve the Mutex inside the loop.
 *  This isn't a spin loop -  If we end up in the None clause, we wait for a signal on the available Condvar.
 The OS will put the thread to sleep and only wake it up when there is a reason to - the Inner has become available.

-Now the Sender needs to notify any waiting receivers once it sends.
-We need to drop the lock and then notify so that whomever we notify can get the lock.
+Now the Sender needs to notify the receiver once it sends.
+We need to drop the lock and then notify so that the Receiver can get the lock.
-*  Since there is only one sender, we know that we will be waking up a receiver.
+*  Since there is only one Receiver, we know that we will be waking up that Receiver.
 *  The lock would automatically be dropped after the notify, but we want the receiver to be able to immediately take the lock once it is awoken.

 With Condvar, the OS doesn't guarantee you are woken up with something to do.
 That's what the loop does.